mozilla-mobile/mozilla-vpn-client/docs/qtglean.md

 To deal with that, the mobile daemons (Android Daemon and iOS Network Extension, to be more precise) have a completely separate instance of Glean that permits telemetry collection while the application is backgrounded.
-This choice of architecture, means there is not need to deal with the complexities of passing telemetry between processes -- the daemons are each run in a separate process from the main application.
+This choice of architecture means there is no need to deal with the complexities of passing telemetry between processes -- the daemons each run in a separate process from the main application.

 <!-- A single [`installation_id`](installation-id) metric is shared between the two processes for analyzer
 to be able to join the data on the backend.
 TODO: Let's uncomment this one this metric is implemented. -->